Streaming doesn’t necessarily have to be a solitary activity. Over the past few years, the Twitch.tv streaming platform evolved on many levels.

 The latest feature that Twitch implemented on their platform is Squad Streams!
 Yes, you heard me right.
 You can now organize group streams with your friends and play your favorite games together.

-In this article, I will teach you how to squad stream on Twitch.
+In the next part of the article, I will explain to you in detail how to squad stream on Twitch.

 What Is a Squad Stream?